-District 62 Board of Education Reorganizes – The District 62 Board of Education elected the two most senior members to the top officer positions at a recent reorganization meeting.
-Longtime board member Stephanie Duckmann was elected board president and Sharon Lynch was voted vice president.
-They both have been serving on the board since 2004.
+District 62 Board of Education Reorganizes – The District 62 Board of Education elected two members to the top officer positions at the April 18, 2016 reorganization meeting.
+Longtime board member Stephanie Duckmann was elected board president and James Poskozim was voted vice president.

 President Duckmann appointed Board Liaisons as part of the reorganization:

 - Building – Sharon Lynch

 - Community Relations – Raymond Imig

 - Education – Dr. Terry Lindsay

 - Finance – Ronald Burton

 Board members will serve as representatives to the following committees: